-- Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards and the ACNC and section 21 of the Charitable Fundraising Regulation (NSW) 2021 and that complies with Compliance Indicator 8.32 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist; - Preparing the Financial Report in accordance with Section 24(2) of the Charitable Fundraising (NSW) Act 1991 and Regulations and with Section 15(1) and 15(2) of the WA Charitable Collections Act 1946 and Regulations 1947 the Acts and Regulations; - iii.
-The fair presentation of the ACFID Financial Statements in accordance with the ACFID Code of conduct; - Implementing necessary internal control to enable the preparation of a Financial Report and ACFID Financial Statements that gives a true and fair view and is free from material misstatement, whether due to fraud or error; and - v.
+- i.
+Preparing the Financial Report that gives a true and fair view in accordance with Australian Accounting Standards, the ACNC, ACNCR, section 21 of the Charitable Fundraising Regulation (NSW) 2021 and that complies with Compliance Indicator 8.32 of the Australian Council for International Development (ACFID) Code of Conduct Annual Reporting Checklist; - ii.
+Preparing the Financial Report in accordance with sections 23(1)(d) and 24B of the Charitable Fundraising Act (NSW) 1991 and section 21 of the Charitable Fundraising Regulation (NSW) 2021; - iii.
+The fair presentation of the ACFID Financial Statements in accordance with the ACFID Code of conduct; - iv.
+Implementing necessary internal control to enable the preparation of a Financial Report and ACFID Financial Statements that gives a true and fair view and is free from material misstatement, whether due to fraud or error; and - v.
 Assessing the Group and Company's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
 This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Group and company or to cease operations or have no realistic alternative but to do so.